All Products

 Signature authentication (AppKey + AppSecret)

-The caller must use the AppSecret to calculate an HMAC-SHA256 signature for the request content and add the AppKey and the signature value to the request headers.
-When API Gateway receives the request, it recalculates the signature using the same AppSecret and compares it with the received signature to verify the caller's identity.
+The caller uses AppSecret to compute an HMAC-SHA256 signature over the request content and adds the AppKey and signature to the request header.
+API Gateway recalculates the signature using the same AppSecret and compares it to verify the caller's identity.

 X-Ca-Key: 12345678